glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 ## 4) Don't Step on the Toes of Other Speakers

 You might be the first of the wedding speakers, but you're not the only one.
-So be wary of stepping into territory that the other speakers—and in particular the groom—might feel are safe ground for their speeches.
+So be wary of stepping into territory that the other speakers — and in particular the Groom — might feel are safe ground for their speeches.

-For instance, you may know a funny story relating to how your daughter and the groom first met, but there's a good chance the groom may want to tell that story himself.
+For instance, you may know a funny story relating to how your daughter and the Groom first met, but there's a good chance the Groom may want to tell that story himself.

 The safest approach is to focus your speech on your daughter's years before she met her now-husband.